-The course will be delivered using Microsoft Teams and Moodle software, platforms used by Garrett-Evangelical (http://garrett.ethinkeducation.com/).
+The course will be delivered on Microsoft Teams and Moodle software, platforms that Garrett-Evangelical uses (http://garrett.ethinkeducation.com/).
 Please be certain you have Microsoft Teams and can log on to Moodle before the course begins.
-It won't be available until nearer the start of the semester and when it is you w Once it is available, the course name will appear on your Moodle list.
+The course won't be available until the start of the semester and when it is the course name will appear on your Moodle list.
+You'll be notified by email when it is activated.